ningacoding/rn-gsignin/docs/docs/setting-up/get-config-file.md

 `webClientId` can be found [here](https://console.developers.google.com/apis/credentials).
 Make sure you select the correct project. `webClientId` should be under OAuth section.

-## With Firebase (and Expo)
+## With Firebase

-If you're using Expo EAS, read [credentials docs](https://docs.expo.dev/app-signing/managed-credentials/#inspecting-credentials-configuration) to learn how to obtain information for step 2.

 If you don't already have a project in Firebase you need to create one in order to add credentials for your iOS and Android application.

 [Firebase console](https://console.firebase.google.com/u/0/)

-### 1. Add your iOS and Android App inside Project settings (see image).
+### 1. Add your iOS and Android App inside Project settings

 ![Project settings](/img/project-settings.png)

-### 2. Enter required information and download the config file.
+### 2. Enter required information and download the config file

 _Note: For Android, adding the SHA1 hash is an obligation_